BoyWonder64/Maitland.academicpages.github.io/_pages/about.md

 I'm in my final year as an undergraduate student

 ## Stay a while and listen
-I am commited to collaborating with others and help build projects that lead to success Feel free to look around, if you have any questions or inquries please let me know.
+I am commited to collaborating with others and help build projects that lead to success.
+Feel free to look around, if you have any questions or inquries please let me know.